 With a zippy name and cool features, Zoom has been the video-meeting software of choice for many businesses since it launched in 2013.
-Through its collaboration features that were designed to connect remote office workers, they translate amazingly well to online learning.
+Its collaboration features, designed to connect remote office workers, translate amazingly well to online learning.
 But the company has had to answer to significant privacy and security challenges revealed during the 2020 coronavirus pandemic.
-Is Zoom’s simple setup, ability to accommodate 100 participants at once, and cost (free) too good to be true?
+Zoom’s simple setup, ability to accommodate 100 participants at once, and cost (free) are too good to be true.
 If your kid is using Zoom, learn more about its key features and how to help them use it as safely as possible.

 What is Zoom?

 Zoom is a video-chatting tool similar to Skype and Google Hangouts.
 Kids can use it to attend online classes, visit virtually with friends and relatives, and even join remote events like birthday parties.
 The basic, free version of Zoom offers many options, such as the ability to wordlessly signal to the teacher that you have a question, brainstorm on a virtual whiteboard, and collaborate on projects by annotating documents on other students’ screens.

 You can use almost any device, including a phone (so long as it has a camera), to download Zoom from the company’s Download Center, iTunes, or Google Play.
 Kids will get an email from the teacher with all the key info, plus an 11-digit meeting ID that you just click or tap to get into the class.
 Before a session, it’s always a good idea to open the Zoom software and test your webcam and microphone to ensure they’re working to avoid technical surprises once you’re live.
 You can also test your internet connection by joining a test meeting (if your Wi-Fi connection is unstable, you can improve video performance by connecting directly to your ethernet).